PS2ClassicsVault/Cyberdevs-crDroid-Add-On-Installer/README.md

 - Pixel 9 Official Stock Bootanimation
 - Build prop tweaks from offical crdroid build (I update it on every release)
 - Fixed permissions for included applications etc.

+## NOTICE:
+When a new build is released the following things will revert back to stock until i release a updated version of this mod for that build so please be paitent when that happens:
+- Build prop tweaks
+- Pixel 9 Official Stock bootanimation